10 Awesome And Cheap European Cities To Visit Now

 Most of Bratislava’s attractions are an easy walk away from each other.
 If you prefer to explore the countryside, hop on a bus for the price of a beer and visit the astonishing Devín Castle.

 You might want to avoid the hottest months of the year for your visit to one of the cheapest European cities.
-Other than that, Bratislava can be enjoyed all-year-round.
+Other than that, Bratislava can be enjoyed all year round.

-7. Istanbul, Turkey: The Incredible City On Two Continents
+7. Istanbul, Turkey: The Incredible City on Two Continents

 Istanbul is a city full of superlatives.

 You can spend weeks exploring the huge megapolis and still only see a fraction of its beauty.
 Thankfully, this will not break your travel budget.
+Even if you’re staying in the heart of the Old Town, hotels and meals are very affordable.

 After this adventure, visit the countless seafood restaurants on the Bosphorus.
 Then, continue exploring the old European part of the city.

-Avoid visiting Istanbul in summer.
-The temperatures in Turkey are best for exploring and even beach hopping in spring and autumn.
+Avoid visiting Istanbul in the summer.
+The temperatures in Turkey are best for exploring and beach hopping in spring and autumn.
 In winter, you can still roam the streets of Istanbul and stay outside the whole day.
 However, prepare for rain and strong winds.

-Tip: Istanbul is also quite fun to explore with children.
+✔️ Tip: Istanbul is also quite fun to explore with children.
 Check out this awesome itinerary for three days in Istanbul with kids.

-8. Baku, Azerbaijan: The Astonishing City Of The Future
+8. Baku, Azerbaijan: The Astonishing City of the Future

 It might come as a surprise to you but the former Soviet Republic of Azerbaijan is actually a European country.
 The capital Baku is situated at the border between Europe and Asia on the Caspian Seashore.

-The gas-rich country has entered the 21th century with a modern capital, which resembles Dubai with its speed of development.
+The gas-rich country has entered the 21st century with a modern capital, which resembles Dubai with its speed of development.
 Futuristic skyscrapers and Formula 1 tracks co-exist with old city walls and ancient fire-worshipping temples.

-9. Paphos, Cyprus: Pristine Beaches And Abundant Ancient Ruins
+9. Paphos, Cyprus: Pristine Beaches and Abundant Ancient Ruins

-How do millennial old well-preserved archaeological sites next to pristine beaches and rugged coastline sound to you?
+How do millennial old well-preserved archaeological sites next to pristine Cyprus beaches and rugged coastline sound to you?

+The divided island republic also boasts picturesque little villages, spectacular churches and monasteries, and even snow in the high mountains.
 The roads are in excellent condition, making Paphos a great base for countless road trips.
-Alternatively, the Mediterranean Sea invites for sailing adventures all year round.
+Alternatively, the Mediterranean Sea invites sailing adventures all year round.

-10. Milan, Italy: Fashion, (Street) Art, And Countless Churches
+10. Milan, Italy: Fashion, (Street) Art, and Countless Churches

+Tourists traveling in Europe often overlook the second-largest Italian city, Milan.
 Many consider the industrial megapolis to be ugly.
 I’ll have to strongly disagree with that notion.

 The countless churches, the narrow lanes, the lush parks, and the magnificent museums make Milan a great tourist destination.